Litang, China Guide

 Airport

 The nearest airport to Litang is Daocheng Yading Airport (DCY), located approximately 150 kilometers (93 miles) away.
-From the airport, you can hire a taxi or take a bus to Litang.
-The journey takes around 3-4 hours by road, depending on traffic and road conditions.
-Alternatively, you can fly to Kangding Airport (KGT) and then take a bus to Litang, which is a longer journey of around 8-10 hours.
+From the airport, you can hire a taxi or a private car to reach Litang.
+The journey takes around 3-4 hours, depending on road conditions.
+Alternatively, you can take a bus from Daocheng to Litang, but this option is less frequent and takes longer.

 Attractions